Chapter Two: Merciless Encounter

 "Are you really?
 You're only human.
 You need to give yourself time to recuperate."

-He snapped, pulling in his arm only to thrust her against the floor.
+He snapped, pulling his arm in sharply, thrusting her against the floor.
 The fluttering in his stomach burrowed deeper as he realized the callousness against her, but he only fought it back, glaring at her before he turned to the door with a scornful remark.
 "Hmph.
 You need to learn to mind your own damn business."
-Slamming the door behind him, he furrowed his face in fault, trying to brush off the terrified look on his sister as he left.
+Slamming the door behind him, he furrowed his face in fault, trying to brush off the terrified look on his sister before he left.